-Install the Kirst Konverter in the revolver and insert the cylinder pin from the back of the frame.
+Install the Kirst Konverter in the revolver and insert the cylinder pin.
 Open the loading gate and mark the top and bottom of the loading groove on the recoil shield with a black Sharpie

 Securely clamp the barrel in a bench vise on the top and bottom barrel flats, so that the frame is lying flat with the right recoil shield up.